 “Who knows how long these mines will remain, especially since a gunshot went off.”

-Gritting teeth, the Ninth runs past the crouched Eria, picking up a grenade in the process.
+Gritting their teeth, the Ninth runs past the crouched Eria, picking up a grenade in the process.

 “What the hell are they doing…?”

 As the soldiers and Chiga give chase, so does Eria hobble along.
-He moves forward like a storm, each limp spraying blood along the rock wall.
-The red trails behind him like a path of revolution.
+He moves forward like a dying storm, each limp spraying blood along the rock wall.
 He firms his left arm, making sure it’s still attached.
-One, but which one?
+The visit to the armoury paid off.

 At the end of the mine, it is not a mine.
 Just the end of a naturally occurring geological formation.
-The only traces, the only myths, the only signs of civilisation present are the guns.
+The only traces, the only myths, the only signs of civilisation present are the guns held by the bourgeoisie.
 The Ninth is surrounded, trapped in the last little space the cave provides.
-Older, afraid, powerless.
+The First’s egg, for centuries to have been right here, isn’t.

 “…it is only a cave…”